joffrey-bion/krossbow/README.md

 This project contains the following modules:
 - `krossbow-stomp-core`: the multiplatform STOMP client to use as a STOMP library in common, JVM or JS projects.
 It implements the STOMP 1.2 protocol on top of a websocket API defined by the `krossbow-websocket-api` module.
-- `krossbow-stomp-jackson`: a superset of `krossbow-stomp-core` adding conversion fearues using Jackson
+- `krossbow-stomp-jackson`: a superset of `krossbow-stomp-core` adding conversion features using Jackson
-- `krossbow-stomp-kxserialization`: a superset of `krossbow-stomp-core` adding conversion fearues using Kotlinx Serialization library
+- `krossbow-stomp-kxserialization`: a superset of `krossbow-stomp-core` adding conversion features using Kotlinx Serialization library
 - `krossbow-websocket-api`: a common WebSocket API that the STOMP client relies on, to enable the use of custom WebSocket clients.
 This also provides a default JS client implementations using the Browser's native WebSocket.